1. Skip to navigation

 6. If there's a flower on your sketch and you're creating a masculine page, try substituting a star or another masculine shape like a toy car or truck shape.
 Make that shape fit with the theme of your page.

-7. Don't have enough photos to fit all the photo areas shown on the sketch?
+7. Don’t have enough photos to fit all the photo areas shown on the sketch?
 Not an issue!
-Just use the ones you have and get creative with the other boxes; maybe use it for journaling spot or a subtitle or just use that space to add some information like place, time and date.
-Also try adding a piece of memorabilia; like a ticket stub, a brochure or a tag from a special piece of clothing.
+Just use the ones you have and get creative with the other boxes; maybe use it for journaling spot or a subtitle or just use that space to add some information like the place, time and date.
+Also, try adding a piece of memorabilia; like a ticket stub, a brochure or a tag from a special piece of clothing.

 8. Make your layered papers stand out a little more from one another by inking the edges, distressing the edges or just doodling a line around the edges.
 This goes for your simple titles too!